skyportal/skyportal/doc/followup.md

 *We plan on adding this notification functionality to all follow-up instruments in the future.*

 When creating an allocation from the web interface, upon selecting an instrument the relevant `altdata` fields will be displayed in the form.
-However when editing an existing allocation, these will not be displayed and the user should refer to this documentation for the correct format. *In the future, we plan to also display the `altdata` fields when editing an allocation.*
+When editing an existing allocation, these `altdata` fields will also be displayed, along with a new field `replace_altdata`.
+This checkbox field allows the user to choose whether to replace all altdata fields or update only the specified ones.